bridgestoprosperity/fika-collect/packages/fika-collect-lambda/README.md

 **However**, Vercel Functions require that the API code live in a top-level [api/](../../api) directory.
 Thus, all endpoints have been moved there instead.

-**Instead**, this directory now only contains Python code for connection to Salesforce.
+**Therefore**, this directory now only contains Python code for connection to Salesforce.

 ## Deployment